jbrown2002/weather/README.md

 ## Automation

-The ETL pipeline is scheduled using the schedule Python library, and it is configured to run every 30 minutes.
+The ETL pipeline is scheduled using the schedule Python library, and it is configured to run every hour.
 The scheduler runs continuously in a loop and can be terminated manually with Ctrl+C.